-Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance of the Bonds and Notes may affect the tax status of interest on the Bonds and Notes.
+Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance of the Bonds may affect the tax status of interest on the Bonds.
 Legislation affecting municipal bonds is regularly under consideration by the United States Congress.
-No assurance can be given that Federal legislation enacted or proposed after the date of issuance of the Bonds and Notes will not have an adverse effect on the tax-exempt status or market price of the Bonds and Notes or will not change the effect of other Federal tax law consequences discussed above of owning and disposing of the Bonds and Notes and Bond Counsel expresses no opinion thereon.
-No assurance can be given that future legislation, or amendments to the income tax law of the State of Connecticut, if enacted into law, will not contain provisions that could, directly or indirectly, reduce the benefit of the exclusion of the interest on the Bonds and Notes or any gain made on the sale or exchange thereof from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and Bond Counsel expresses no opinion thereon.
-Prospective owners of the Bonds and Notes are advised to consult their tax advisors regarding the potential tax consequences of proposed Federal or State of Connecticut tax legislation affecting municipal bonds.
+No assurance can be given that Federal legislation enacted or proposed after the date of issuance of the Bonds will not have an adverse effect on the tax-exempt status or market price of the Bonds or will not change the effect of other Federal tax law consequences discussed above of owning and disposing of the Bonds and Bond Counsel expresses no opinion thereon.
+No assurance can be given that future legislation, or amendments to the income tax law of the State of Connecticut, if enacted into law, will not contain provisions that could, directly or indirectly, reduce the benefit of the exclusion of the interest on the Bonds or any gain made on the sale or exchange thereof from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and Bond Counsel expresses no opinion thereon.
+Prospective owners of the Bonds are advised to consult their tax advisors regarding the potential tax consequences of proposed Federal or State of Connecticut tax legislation affecting municipal bonds.

-The information above does not purport to deal with all aspects of Federal or State of Connecticut taxation that may be relevant to a particular owner of the Bonds and Notes.
-Prospective owners of the Bonds and Notes, particularly those who may be subject to special rules, are advised to consult their tax advisors regarding the Federal, state and local tax consequences of owning and disposing of the Bonds and Notes, including any tax consequences arising under the laws of any other state or other taxing jurisdiction.
+The information above does not purport to deal with all aspects of Federal or State of Connecticut taxation that may be relevant to a particular owner of the Bonds.
+Prospective owners of the Bonds, particularly those who may be subject to special rules, are advised to consult their tax advisors regarding the Federal, state and local tax consequences of owning and disposing of the Bonds, including any tax consequences arising under the laws of any other state or other taxing jurisdiction.

-Appendix C-1
+Appendix C

-Forms of Continuing Disclosure Agreement for Bonds
+Form of Continuing Disclosure Agreement

-APPENDIX C-1 - FORM OF CONTINUING DISCLOSURE AGREEMENT FOR BONDS
+APPENDIX C - FORM OF CONTINUING DISCLOSURE AGREEMENT FOR BONDS